Safavid Daghestan

-The province of Daghestan (ولایت داغستان) was a province of the Safavid Empire, centred on the territory of the present-day Republic of Dagestan (North Caucasus, Russia).
+The province of Daghestan (ولایت داغستان) was a province of Safavid Iran, centred on the territory of the present-day Republic of Dagestan (North Caucasus, Russia).
 Numerous high-ranking Safavid figures originally hailed from the province, or had roots there.

 History

 Safavid control could roughly be divided into two areas.
 The areas in southernmost Daghestan, amongst which Darband (Derbent), were governed by officials who directly hailed from the Safavid ranks.
 The areas more to the north and west, where various Daghestani principalities and feudal territories existed, were governed by various local dynasts under Safavid suzerainty.
 The most important of these were the Shamkhal of Kumukh at the Terek River, and the ruler of the Kara Qaytaq styled with the hereditary title of Utsmi, located on the Caspian littoral.
 The small kingdom of Enderi, located south of the Terek, formed somewhat of a "buffer state" towards the north.
 In contemporary sources, its population was commonly referred to as "Lezgis".

 The Safavid king (shah) appointed the Shamkhal himself, but the candidate always had to be from the local princes.
 According to Engelbert Kaempfer, the Shamkhal also possessed the title of vali (i.e. viceroy), but "only as a honorific".
 Fath-Ali Khan Daghestani, a member of the family of the Shamkhal of Kumukh, rose to become one of the most powerful individuals in the Safavid state.

 Though the Shamkhal and the Utsmi attempted at playing the Safavids, Ottomans, and Russians against each other, they were, most of the time, subject rulers of the Safavids.
 From 1606 till 1719, the Utsmi paid tribute to their Safavid overlords, whereas the Shamkhals did so from 1636 till 1719.

 During the Russo-Persian War of 1651-1653, the successful Safavid offensive resulted in the destruction of the Russian fortress on the Iranian side of the Terek and its garrison being expelled.
 After the issue with the Russians was dealt with, then incumbent Safavid king Abbas II (r.
 1642-1666) ordered the "master of the hunt" (mīr shekār-bāshi) Allahverdi Khan to build new fortresses in Daghestan in order to secure the settlement of Qizilbash warriors.
 However, this led to an atmosphere of uncomfort amongst the Daghestani tribes.
 Abbas II then tried to bring the Daghestani vassal rulers under the jurisdiction of the Safavid governor of Shirvan, Hajji Manuchehr Khan.
 When these efforts proved to be unsuccessful, the Safavids sent a 30,000 strong army, which defeated the tribal Daghestani forces.
 Nevertheless, however, the result was "status quo ante".
 The Safavid rulers allowed their subject, the Shamkhal, to regain his post as local ruler whereas the Shamkhal sent a son, Gol-Mehr Beg as hostage to the Safavid capital Isfahan.

 In 1659, a Safavid army which included 2,000 musketeers (tofangchis), artillery-men (tupchis), their artillery battery (tup-khaneh) led by Aliqoli Beg the tupchi-bashi-ye jolo, was dispatched to the Daghestan province.
 In 1668, the province was attacked by the Cossack Stenka Razin and his men.